 - Doorstopper: The great Book of Grudges goes to over 3,500 pages... per volume.
 And they reached volume 469 two centuries ago.

 - Drop the Hammer: Second only to the axe as the Dwarfs' most favorite weapon.
-The Hammer is the Weapon of Choice of the Hammerers, the guards of the Thanes and Lords.
+The Hammer is the weapon of the Hammerers, the guards of the Thanes and Lords.

 - Elite Army: Between their heavily-armoured and highly disciplined infantry, fearsome gunpowder weapons and sophisticated steam-powered technology, the Dwarfs are truly a force to be reckoned with despite their modest numbers.
 It helps that every single Dwarf is a trained warrior, from the most humble coal miner or goat cheese merchant to the High King himself.
 On the tabletop, the core units have a Shieldwall rule representing the unit moving in unison to brandish the shields locked against each other, giving a bonus to parry saves.